-He has been selected for inclusion in the Guide to the World's Leading Product Liability Lawyers (2007 and 2009) and The International Who's Who of Product Liability Lawyers (2009, 2010 and 2011) and has been referred to by the National Law Journal as a "preventive law pioneer."
+He has been selected for inclusion in the Who's Who Legal publication International Who's Who of Product Liability Defence Lawyers every year since 2009 and has been referred to by the National Law Journal as a "preventive law pioneer."
 Prior to entering private practice, Ken was an in-house lawyer at Westinghouse Electric and Emerson Electric where he counseled on safety and prevention issues and managed litigation.

-In his safety and prevention practice, he advises U.S. and foreign manufacturers, product sellers, insurance brokers and insurance companies on ways to identify, evaluate and minimize the risk of liability, especially product and contractual liability.
+In his safety and prevention practice, he advises U.S. and foreign manufacturers, product sellers, and the insurance industry on ways to identify, evaluate, minimize and avoid the risk of liability, especially product liability, contractual liability and regulatory liability.
 This advice is provided during product development as well as after sale.

 Post-Sale - management systems, recalls, retrofits, safety improvements, and government reports.

 Document Management - policies and procedures, implementation, education.

 Contracts - purchase and sales terms and conditions, contracting procedures, risk spreading techniques, dealer agreements.

 Regulatory Compliance - reporting to various agencies such as the U.S. Consumer Product Safety Commission, the National Highway Traffic Safety Administration and the Food & Drug Administration as well as Health Canada and the Australian government.

 Legal Audits - pre-sale and post-sale legal audits, internal investigations, claims and litigation audits.

 Legal Risk Assessments and Risk Management - for manufacturers or insurance companies.

 Claims and Litigation Management - policies and procedures, staffing, strategic planning, training, and managing litigation and claims.